 - Add the water to a Dutch oven or large heavy-bottomed soup pot and add the ham hock and salt.
 Bring to a boil, reduce to simmer and cook for 1hour.
 Remove the ham hock and discard.
 With a strainer, skim any scum and fat from the broth and measure the remaining broth adding additional water to total 8 cups of liquid.

-- Add the green peas, onions, thyme bundle, and bay leaves to the measured liquid, and over medium-high heat bring to a boil and cook for 10 minutes.
-Reduce the heat to low and simmer for one-hour.
+- Add the green peas, onions, thyme bundle, and bay leaves to the measured liquid.
+Turn the heat to medium-high and bring the soup to a boil.
+Cook for 10 minutes.
+Reduce the heat to low and simmer for one hour.

 - Add the chicken stock and stir in the chopped carrots and celery.
 Return to a boil, reduce the heat to low, and simmer for an additional 45 minutes.
 Remove the bay leaves and what is left of the tied thyme bundle and discard.

 - If you want a smooth, thick soup, puree it in a blender.
 Working in batches, add the soup to a food processor or blender, being careful not to overfill with the hot soup.
 When all the soup has been processed to a creamy consistency return it to the soup pot and bring it to a boil.

 - Remove from the heat and serve with a dollop of sour cream and a sprig of thyme in each bowl as a garnish.

 - Check over the cooked/cooled ham hock before discarding as there may be enough salvageable meat to garnish servings of soup.

 - Another option to ham hocks would be ham shanks which is a cut higher up on the pig's leg and has more useable meat.

 - If you puree the soup in a blender, add the salvaged meat after the soup gets blended.